Facebook Pixel Code

 COMPETITION LEVELS

-It is not mandatory to enter the Performance level if you take three hours or less.
-You may also enter the Advanced or Competitive level.
-However, if a Duet/Trio or Group has one or more dancers taking more than three hours of dance/acrobatics per week, it must enter a higher level.
+If a Duet/Trio or Group has one or more dancers taking more than three hours of dance/acrobatics per week, it must enter a higher level.

 If a Duet/Trio or Group has one or more dancers taking over five hours of dance/acrobatics per week, it must enter the Competitive Level.